Last modified on May 13, 2021

-As of 5/4/21, all events on campus are required to register with EH&S with the exception of classroom instruction and regular business/operational meetings.
+As of 5/13/21, all events are required to register with EH&S with the exception of classroom instruction and regular business/operational meetings.
 Social events are generally prohibited, except for events hosted by a school/program on behalf of their students, with staff supervision.
 Click here for the registration form.
 Please read the instructions thoroughly before registering.
-Only Stanford affiliates may submit an event at this time
+Only Stanford affiliates may submit an event at this time.

 As infection rates decline and Stanford begins the process of resuming in-person activities and events on campus, we want to provide clear guidance on how to meet with others, and how to plan events on campus.